HenriquesLab/mAIcrobe/docs/tutorials/basic-workflow.md

    Report path: [choose output directory]
    ```

    For the purpose of this tutorial, leave all other parameters as default.
+If you'd like to learn more about the different analysis options and parameters, check the [Cell Analysis Guide](../user-guide/cell-analysis.md) and the [Cell Classification Guide](../user-guide/cell-classification.md).

 3. **Run analysis:**
    - Click **Run**